 The Open Education Conference’s 20th year is aimed for November 2023 under a theme of “Innovation and Praxis: Building on 20 Years of Community.”

-Thus it feels time and fitting to bring this collection of stories of openness back to where it started in 2009, where Amazing Stories of Openness was presented in its 6th year.
+Thus it feels time and fitting to bring this collection of stories of openness back to where it started in 2009, where Amazing Stories of Openness was presented at the Open Education Conference in Vancouver, then in its 6th year.

 Still Amazing 14 Years Later, True Stories of Open Sharing

 Presented originally at OpenEd 2009, True Stories of Open Sharing returns fourteen years later.
 This presentation shares “amazing” personal stories of unexpected serendipity enabled by open licensed materials and personal networks.